kharann/Kharann/README.md

 - ☁️ I would love to learn more about DevOps and Cloud!
 - ✨ Lately i've been working as a volunteer developer
 - 📚 I love to read, both technical and non-technical ones.
-- ⚙️ I'm currently learning Rust and Cloud
+- ⚙️ I'm currently learning Rust and the magic of Cloud